 Cultural sites in Uganda, Rwanda, Tanzania, and Kenya

-Uganda, Rwanda, Tanzania, and Kenya all belong to the East African community that is found in the sub Saharan part of Africa.
-They have all seen different cultures that have been experienced especially during the colonial rule to date and all these have been recorded and stored for the generations that did not experience it to see it through the eyes of history.
+Cultural sites: Uganda, Rwanda, Tanzania, and Kenya all belong to the East African community.
+And it is found in the sub Saharan part of Africa.
+They have all different cultures that are experienced especially during the colonial rule to date.
+And all these are recorded and stored for the generations that did not experience it to see it through the eyes of history.

 The cultural sites are some of the few tourist attraction sites that have seen quite a large number of people coming into these countries just to get a glimpse of the wonderful history that was made in the countries.
 In this article we are going to look at some of the cultural sites that are found in the different countries.